spoddutur/spark-notes/README.md

 ### Why this objective?
 The focus on CPU efficiency is motivated by the fact that Spark workloads are increasingly bottlenecked by CPU and memory use rather than IO and network communication.
 To understand this better:
-- Let’s see the hardware trends over the past 7 years:
+- Let’s see the hardware trends over the past 7 years.
+Looking at the graph, its obvious that both DISK I/O and Network I/O have improved  10x faster:
 ![Image](https://user-images.githubusercontent.com/22542670/26983390-3aaa2606-4d59-11e7-93e9-a8c4db193964.png)

-Looking at the graph, its obvious that both DISK I/O and Network I/O have improved  10x faster.
 - Another trend that’s noticed was, in Spark’s shuffle subsystem, serialisation and hashing (which are CPU bound) have been shown to be key bottlenecks, rather than raw network throughput of underlying hardware.
-I tried to find a confusing example (shown below) that gives us an overview on expensive shuffles are in a typical spark application.

-**TODO: IMAGE PENDING**

 These two trends mean that Spark today is constrained more by CPU efficiency and memory pressure rather than IO